damianhakert/damianhakert.github.io/source/posts/2016-10-7-8-dot-12-cycle-analytics-webcast.html.md

 **New features**
 {: .panel-heading}
 <div class="panel-body">
-[GitLab Issue Board] and [Resolving Merge Conflicts in the UI][mr-conflicts] are awesome features and you should really check them out.
+[Cycle Analytics][cycle], [Global Code Search][code-search], and [Merge Request Versions][mr-versions] are awesome features and you should really check them out.
 </div>
 </div>

-## Join us on for a special event on September 13th

-[Register here][event-page] for our special live event on Tuesday, September 13th at 1pm ET / 5pm GMT.
-Our CEO, [Sid Sijbrandij][Sid Sijbrandij], will share a special announcement and walk through the future plan for GitLab and software development.

-Stick around after the announcement for a Q&A session with [Sid][Sid Sijbrandij], CEO, [Job van der Voort][job], VP of Product, [Ashley Smith][ashley], Chief Marketing Officer, and guest MC Community Extraordinaire [Jono Bacon][jono-twitter].
+## Amplify Your Code at GitLab World Tour

+Join us for the [GitLab World Tour][world-tour] to learn more about our product vision, talk about changes in software developement, and meet other GitLabbers in your area!
+We'll be in three cities:

+Register for an event near you:

+- [London][london] - October 19
+- [NYC][nyc] - October 26
+- [Amsterdam][amsterdam] - November 3

 <!-- identifiers -->